wp-plugins/backtotop/Readme.txt

 You can also customize Css too.
 Just edit Css & Hover css, then Save it.
 YO.
 All IZZ READY.
-NOw, YOU CAN CHECK BACK TO TOP ON YOUR WEBSITE.
+NOW, YOU CAN CHECK BACK TO TOP ON YOUR WEBSITE.
-For morehelp or customization, feelfree to contact me. http://arkapravamajumder.com
+For more help or customization, feel free to contact with me. http://arkapravamajumder.com

 Uninstalling is as simple as deactivating the plugin.

 == Screenshots ==